adamchainz/time-machine/README.rst

     def test_in_the_deep_past():
         assert 0.0 < time.time() < 1.0

-This also works for asynchronous functions (coroutines):
+You can also decorate asynchronous functions (coroutines):

 .. code-block:: python